 - 12" Ovenproof Skillet - if you don't have an ovenproof skillet you can transfer the salmon to a preheated baking sheet.
 (Preheat in your oven for 3 to 5 minutes before transferring the salmon to the sheet.

 - 2 Quart Sauce Pot - to cook your quinoa.

 - Mixing Spoon

 Here are a few ways you can vary or make changes to your Salmon Buddha Bowl:

-- How to make it vegetarian or vegan: If you're vegan why not replace the salmon with other vegetables like asaparagus or fresh cucumbers?
-As you know, regular mayo won't work for you, but a bottle of vegan friendly mayonnaise at your local grocery store.
+- How to make it vegetarian or vegan: If you're vegan why not replace the salmon with other vegetables like asparagus or fresh cucumbers?
+As you know, regular mayo won't work for you, but a bottle of vegan-friendly mayonnaise at your local grocery store.